 Agaves can tolerate any well-draining soil; however, they mostly prefer sandy or rocky soil.
 The plants aren’t particular about the soil pH.
 If you can, make sure to grow them under sun from the beginning instead of transplanting.

 Here are the easy steps to transplant this succulent to your garden.
 Start by putting on heavy leather gloves as the plants have dangerous spikes on their sides.
+This is part of the proverbial image of Agave ovatifolia.

 - Choose a nice spot in your garden with dry, sandy soil and full sun.
 Take it out of its pot and dig up a hole a little bigger than the root ball.